Michaelmw17/MySQL-Employee-Tracker/README.md

 ## Description

-As a developer we are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as Content Management Systems.
+As a developer we are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases. `Content Management Systems`.
 This homework assignment, the challenge is to architect and build a solution for managing a company's employees using node, inquirer, [ASCII-art Logo](https://www.npmjs.com/package/asciiart-logo) and MySQL

 ![Employee Tracker](./Assets/img/ezgif.com-gif-maker.gif)